Top 10 Places to Elope in Colorado | Elopement Guide 2025

 Rocky Mountain National Park

 RMNP is one of the most popular places to elope in Colorado with mountains, alpine lakes, rivers, waterfalls, pine forests, and plenty of wildlife.
 The park offers designated ceremony spaces that you can reserve with a $300 permit.
-Group sizes are in general restricted to no more than 30 people, although many of the sites have lower limits.
+Group sizes are in general restricted to no more than 30 people, although many of the sites have lower guest count limits.

 Garden Of The Gods